Self-hosting Triplit

 (required for durable storage)

-An absolute path on the server's file system to a directory where the server will store any database files.
+An absolute path on the server's file system to the database file where the server will store any database files.
 This is required for durable storage options: lmdb

 , and sqlite